-Air conditioner compressor shut-off when engine is heavily loaded
+▼ Air conditioner compressor shut-off when engine is heavily loaded

-To improve acceleration and gas mileage, this air conditioner compressor is designed to temporarily shut off during air conditioner operation whenever the accelerator is fully depressed.
-Such as at rapid acceleration or driving on a steep upgrade.
+To improve acceleration and gas mileage, the air conditioner compressor is designed to temporarily shut off during air conditioner operation whenever the accelerator is fully depressed.
+Such as during rapid acceleration or when driving on a steep upgrade.

-Refrigerant for your climate control system
+▼ Refrigerant for your climate control system